 We want them to spy on these other countries.

-We're being spied on we want them spied on.
+We want them spied on.

-But the fact is, when tools are used by a few people, by very, very tiny, I don't even less than one percent.
+But the fact is, when tools are used by a few people, by very, very tiny, I don't know, less than 1%, that they're going to turn the weaponry we give them to defend our country onto American citizens drives me insane because that's the beginning of a police state.

-Where's the where's the New York Times on this?
+Where's the New York Times on this?

 Operative's name, which Fox News withheld.